suckernotmine/deepstate/README.md

     * Work around show-stopper bugs
     * Find out which tool works best for your code under test
     * Different tools find different bugs/vulnerabilities
-    * Fair way to benchmark/bakeoff tools
+    * Fair way to benchmark/bakeoff tools with fuzzer front-end API
+    * Ensemble/parallel fuzz to maximimize coverage and bug discovery potential
 * Provides test replay for regression plus effective automatic test case reduction to aid debugging
 * Supports API-sequence generation with extensions to Google Test interface
   * Concise readable way (OneOf) to say "run one of these blocks of code"